Father, son enter guilty pleas in assault on minor

-EBENSBURG, Pa. – Two Richland Township men entered a guilty pleas in Cambria County court on Thursday in connection with the alleged rape of a juvenile female.
+EBENSBURG, Pa. – Two Richland Township men entered guilty pleas in Cambria County court on Thursday in connection with sexual assaults of a juvenile female.

-Daniel Rayford Natta Sr., 34, entered a guilty plea Thursday on five counts of rape of a child, five counts of incest of a minor and five counts of endangering the welfare of children before President Judge Norman A. Krumenacker III.
+Daniel Rayford Natta Sr., 34, entered a guilty plea Thursday before President Judge Norman A. Krumenacker III to charges including five counts of rape of a child and five counts of endangering the welfare of children.

-Daniel Rayford Shaulis, 51, entered a guilty plea to involuntary deviant sexual intercourse, three counts of indecent assault and two counts of corruption of minors before Krumenacker in a separate proceeding.
+Daniel Rayford Shaulis, 51, entered a guilty plea to a count of involuntary deviant sexual intercourse, three counts of indecent assault and two counts of corruption of minors before Krumenacker in a separate proceeding.

-In November, Richland Township police charged Natta, Michael Thomas Shaulis, and their father, Daniel Shaulis with multiple sex-related counts in connection with the assault of a juvenile family member.
+In November, Richland Township police charged Natta, Michael Thomas Shaulis, and their father, Daniel Shaulis, with multiple sex-related counts in connection with the assault of a juvenile girl.

 According to an affidavit of probable cause, Richland Township police were dispatched on Oct.
 16 in reference to the alleged assault.
 The mother of the 11-year-old child allegedly reported to police Detective Kevin Gaudlip that the child had been raped by Daniel Shaulis.